eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.measure.datatype.md

 ---
-title: Cube Measure Datatype
+title: Measure Datatype
 group: Measure
 kind: TUTORIAL
 number: 2.2.3
 ---
-# Daanse Tutorial - Cube Measure Datatype
+# Daanse Tutorial - Measure Datatype

 Measures are based on the Columns that store the date of the measurements.
 The datatype of the column in the database must not match the datatype that schould be used for calculating the Measures value.